Canonical systems and their limits on stable curves: Introduction

 If $Y$ is non-hyperelliptic, then $|\omega_Y|^\sep$ is already essentially very ample, hence so is the bigger system $|\omega_X|^\sep|_Y$.
 Therefore assume $Y$ is hyperelliptic.
 Note that $\vtheta$ is not right- hyperelliptic, so there is no left azimuthal condition attached to it.
 If $\vtheta$ is contained in a single 2-component of $Y$ then $Y$ is 2-inseparable, hence $|\omega_X|^\sep$ is \eva on it by Lemma \ref{higher-twist-very-ample}.
 Else, each $\theta_i, i=1,2$ is contained in a different 2-component $Y_i$ of $Y$.
-Then because $Y$ contains no other *-seps of $X$, it follows that $Y$ must be 2-inseparable relative to $\lf{\theta_1}, \lf{\theta_2}$, so we can conclude by Lemma \ref{omega+3-on-2-sep-lem}. \end{proof} \begin{rem} In \cite{grd}, we show that the hyperelliptic middle-azimuthal stable curves are precisely the limits of smooth hyperelliptic curves.
-This is done by constructing a modification of the Hodge bundle on a suitable parameter space (a blowup of the Hilbert scheme), together with a map to the relative canonical bundle, whose degeneracy locus meets the boundary transversely. \end{rem}
+Then because $Y$ contains no other *-seps of $X$, it follows that $Y$ must be 2-inseparable relative to $\lf{\theta_1}, \lf{\theta_2}$, so we can conclude by Lemma \ref{omega+3-on-2-sep-lem}. \end{proof} \begin{remarks} (i) As stated, Theorem \ref{azi-he-thm} does not use Theorem \ref{sepcanonical-thm}.
+However it is the latter Theorem that makes Theorem \ref{azi-he-thm} 'meaningful' by identifying the sepcanonical system with a suitable limit. (ii) In \cite{grd}, we show that the hyperelliptic middle-azimuthal stable curves are precisely the limits of smooth hyperelliptic curves.
+This result, which of course does rely on Theorem \ref{sepcanonical-thm}, is proven by constructing a modification of the Hodge bundle on a suitable parameter space (a blowup of the Hilbert scheme), together with a map to the relative canonical bundle, whose degeneracy locus meets the boundary transversely. \end{remarks}